Tucker Sno-Cat: Track design evolution

-Modern competitors and uses
+Modern uses

-The Tucker Sno-Cat has many modern competitors fighting for the grooming business at ski-resorts and snowmobile clubs as trail groomers., Kässbohrer Geländefahrzeug/Pisten Bully, Prinoth, VMC/UTV International, Scot-Trac as well as Sure Trac agricultural tractor conversions for snow grooming.
-Tucker Sno-Cats also builds machines for passenger transport in Arctic regions.
-The Sno-Cat product range also includes industrial machines for many industries, including fire suppression, drilling and crane operations.
+Tucker Sno-Cat products are used at ski resorts and snowmobile clubs as a trail groomer, for passenger transport in polar regions, in fire suppression roles, and drilling and crane operations.

 Antarctic exploration

 English explorer Sir Vivian Fuchs championed the first Trans-Antarctic expedition, and utilized four specially prepared Tucker Sno-Cats.
 Tucker Sno-Cats are still considered a premier extreme condition vehicle, and are still in use in both the Arctic and Antarctic regions.
 Of the three Tucker Sno-Cats that traveled to the South Pole, door-code 'A' is on display in the Antarctic section of the Canterbury Museum in Christchurch, New Zealand.
 Door-code 'B' is on display at the Antique Gas and Steam Engine Museum in Vista, California, United States.
 Door-code 'C' was returned to the UK, and is currently displayed in the Science Museum at Wroughton, and is currently only viewable via appointment at this location.
 The fate of the fourth Tucker Sno-Cat door-code 'D' is unknown, and may still be in the vicinity of Shackleton Base.

 An image of Tucker Sno-Cat door-code 'B' spanning a crevasse is included in the Voyager Golden Record as image #108.